 Children learning to read must first develop their understanding of letters and sounds.
 This phonemic awareness (how sounds work together) and reading fluency will lead to later vocabulary development and greater comprehension skills.

-For students who are at risk of retention in the early years of school, teachers will often suggest an early reading intervention method (ERIM).
-Though this sounds like a disability, most often young readers struggle because they have not developed at the same rate as others.
+Teachers will often suggest an early reading intervention method (ERIM) for students at risk of retention in school.
+Though this sounds like a disability, young readers often struggle because they have not developed at the same rate as others.

-The ∑ngenius ∑merging Reader curriculum assesses your child to determine which level your child can read.
+The Engenius Emerging Reader curriculum assesses your child to determine which level your child can read.
 Rather than focusing on age or grade level, we determine the skill level, then adjust our program to match the specific needs.
-For students who struggle with letters and sounds, we default to our Level I program.
-If a student is competent with letters and sounds, we place that student at Level II where we still review fundamentals but the focus shifts to fluency.
-When a student has mastered fluency, work on increased vocabulary development and comprehension is the next phase.
+We default to our Level I program for students who struggle with letters and sounds.

 Free 3-Session Tutoring Trial